emrebicer/mouce/README.md

 # mouce
-Mouce is a library written in Rust that aims to help simulating mouse actions across different platforms.
+Mouce is a library written in Rust that aims to help simulating and listening mouse actions across different platforms.
 ## Supported platforms
 - **Windows** ✅
   - Tested on Windows 10